eduNEXT/xblock-limesurvey/README.rst

    Please, select only the necessary permissions, to avoid any unwanted modifications.
 4. Save changes.

-Configurations required in the open edX platform
+Configurations required in the Open edX platform
 *************************************************

-In order to avoid the need to configure the Limesurvey credentials each time the component is used, you can add your authentication configuration to your LMS settings.
+In order to avoid the need to configure the LimeSurvey credentials each time the component is used, you can add your authentication configuration to your LMS settings.

    .. code:: python